 But to be honest in the UK they are kinda expensive and it was just something we never used in our family.
 I don’t think they have that big of a following in the UK, so they were just never part of my life.
 But I was given a few boxes of different cake mixes and any regular reader knows I hate waste.
 I didn’t want to be a snob and just throw them away so I decided to try and use them creatively.

-I know the internet has been awash with cake batter cookies for the last few years (Yes I know I am late to the party….)
-But I have never paid them much attention, as I said before I have never used cake mixes before.
-So I thought I would start simple and just adapt a simple cookie recipe of mine to incorporate the cake mix.
+I know the internet has been awash with cake batter cookies for the last few years (Yes I know I am late to the party).
+But I have never paid them much attention.
+As I said before I have never used cake mixes before.
+So I thought I would start simple and just change a simple cookie recipe of mine to incorporate the cake mix.

 My basic cookie recipe is where I always start when I am looking to create a new cookie.
 It has all the usual suspects in them.
 Butter, sugar, egg, vanilla extract and flour and a touch of baking soda.

-When making cookies I favour the creaming method, its simple and easy to do and if you are lucky enough to have a mixer it does all the work for you!
+When making cookies I favour the creaming method.
+It’s simple and easy to do and if you are lucky enough to have a mixer it does all the work for you.
 I usually add at least one egg, it adds richness and structure to your cookies.
-And lets not forget the importance of vanilla extract, a good quality one will impart your cookies with a lovely hit of vanilla in each bite.
+And let’s not forget the importance of vanilla extract.
+A good quality one will impart your cookies with a lovely hint of vanilla in each bite.

 Then I add in the flour, a pinch of salt and the baking soda (sometimes I will use baking powder depending on the recipe).
 This will give you a basic vanilla cookie dough that you can then add your sprinkles too.